-Dominant Nadal sees off Tsonga at Wimbledon
+Dominant Nadal brushes aside Tsonga at Wimbledon

 Despite the crowd urging the underdog on, Nadal earned a double break to consign Tsonga to defeat and book his place in the next round where he will face Portugal’s Joao Sousa or Briton Dan Evans.

+“To be in the fourth round, any player (is) going to be tough,” Nadal added.
+“I need to be playing like today or a little bit better if possible.”

-Reporting by Rohith Nair in Bengaluru, editing by Ed Osmond
+Reporting by Rohith Nair in Bengaluru, editing by Ed Osmond/Clare Lovell